Our Bible Study Ministries

 Lunch and Learn

-Once in the spring and once in the fall our church offers special units of study called Lunch and Learn.
+Occasionally, our church offers special units of study called Lunch and Learn.
 Lunch and Learn sessions meet once a week for four to five weeks.
 These devotional units cover topics related to the Bible, theology, spirituality, the Christian life and other topics relevant to one’s spiritual life and growth.
 As the title implies, these one hour sessions take place around a shared lunch.

 The members of Rutledge Baptist Church love their music and our times of worship are always enriched by the singers and musicians who provide worship music.
 The musical offerings are diverse, covering many different genre.
 Our church choir meets for rehearsal each Sunday morning at 9:30 am.
 Additionally, many of our members share their individual musical talents through solos, duets and small group performances.
 Several times a year (often on the fifth Sunday of a month) we dedicate the entire worship service to music.